These are the 10 best zoos in the UK based on ticket prices, reviews and value for money

-The best zoos in the UK, based on numerous factors including ticket prices, number of species on display, and value for money, have been revealed by new research.
+The best zoos in the UK have been based on numerous factors including ticket prices, number of species on display, and value for money.

-Zoos are great options for kids - they can get a good look at animals that they might only have seen in storybooks, learning about them from a safe distance or in a hands-on experience, and there's usually some kind of ride, park or play area that can help wear them out too.
+Zoos help children bring to life the animals they might have only read about or seen in movies.
+They help them learn about these loveable creatures from a safe distance or in a hands-on experience.
+And generally speaking, there's usually some kind of ride, park or play area that can help wear them out too.
+Phew!

-But with so many zoos across the UK, how do you know which is the best?
-Fortunately, Outdoor Games has released its UK Zoo Index, where it ranks the zoos on a number of key features to determine which is the best.
-Here's what the research found:
+But with so many zoos across the UK — it's believed there are 350 and counting — how do you know which is the best and most value for money?
+Thankfully, Outdoor Games has released its UK Zoo Index, which ranks the zoos on several key features to determine which takes the top spot.
+So, to find out what the research says and which zoo tickets you should get your paws on, keep scrolling...

 Best zoos in the UK

-- Cotswold Wildlife Park, Oxfordshire, is the best zoo in the UK, with an average 4.5 out of five star rating on Trip Advisor, more than 260 species on display and child ticket price of £13.50
+- Cotswold Wildlife Park, Oxfordshire, is the best zoo in the UK, with an average 4.5 out of five star rating on Trip Advisor, more than 250 species on display and a child ticket price of £13.50.
+Children under two go free.

-- Paignton Zoo, Devon, took the second spot with the same Trip Advisor rating, 250 species on display, and child tickets available for £16.85
+- Paignton Zoo, Devon, took the second spot with the same Trip Advisor rating, more than 250 species on display, and child tickets available for £17.15.
+Children under 3 go free.

-- Belfast Zoo might be sixth on the list overall, but it takes the top spot when it comes to the cheapest child tickets at just £6.75
+- Belfast Zoo might be sixth on the list overall, but it takes the top spot when it comes to the cheapest child tickets at just £7.
+If you have a little one under 4, they'll go free.

 To determine the list, various factors were taken into consideration, including the price of admission, whether you have to pay for car parking or not, it's popularity (based on an increase in the number of Google searches over the last 12 months), how many stars it gets on Trip Advisor, as well as how many species each zoo has on display.
 All of these points were assessed to give a new overall score out of ten for each zoo.
 According to that overall score, the top 10 best zoos in the UK are: